refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 \section appear Appearance of Window
-A window has an appearance, the appearance can be specified when a window is being created.
+A window has an appearance.
+This appearance can be specified when a window is being created.
-There is a structure named appearance to determine the appearance of a window.
-The definition of the structure is

-	struct appearance
-	{
-		bool taskbar;
-		bool floating;
-		bool no_activate;
-		bool minimize;
-		bool maximize;
-		bool sizable;
-		bool decoration;
-	};
+To determine the appearance of a window there is a structure named nana::gui::appearance with a bool member for each feature with can be included or excluded in the "apereance" of the windows form.

-In practical development, the struct appearance is hard to describe what style of the appearance is, so Nana provides three templates class to generate an appearance object for readability and understandability.
+But in practical development is hard to describe the style of the appearance using the struct nana::gui::appearance.
+If a form would to be defined without min/max button and sizable border, then

+    nana::gui::form form(x, y, width, height, nana::gui::appearance(false, false, false, true, false));

+This piece of code may be confused because of the 5th parameter of constructor from `nana::gui::form`.
+So the library provides a helper class for making it easy.
+For better readability and understandability Nana provides three templates classes to generate an appearance object: nana::gui::appear::decorate, nana::gui::appear::bald and nana::gui::appear::optional.
+Each provide an operator that return a corresponding nana::gui::appearance with predefined values.

+\code
+namespace nana {namespace gui {
 	struct appear
 	{
 		struct minimize;